gongziyida/gongziyida.github.io/_pages/about.md

 I do workout in my leisure.
 If I were to have time, I would visit the museums or go hiking and star gazing.

+Last update: 11/15/2020

 ## Education

 - 2017 - 2020

-BS, Computer Science (Minors in Neuroscience and Mathematics), University of Pittsburgh
+BS, Computer Science, University of Pittsburgh

-## Skills
+Minors in Neuroscience and Mathematics